psychemedia/storytelling-notes/fairy_midwife.md

 The Folk-Lore of Wales

 The desirability of establishing a Welsh Dialect Society has several times, within the last ten years, been dwelt upon; and quite recently, it has been proposed that a Welsh Dialect Section be formed in ccnnection with our own Society.
 A suggestion has also been made, that the study of the Folhlore of the Principality might with advantage be included in the programme of such society or section.
-Whatever may be done to carry out these suggestions, we wish, by way of initiatiye, to take this opportunity of urging our readers, who are resident in Wales, to do all in their power to collect and secure what still remains of the popular literature of the country.
+Whatever may be done to carry out these suggestions, we wish, by way of initiative, to take this opportunity of urging our readers, who are resident in Wales, to do all in their power to collect and secure what still remains of the popular literature of the country.
 And under this term we would comprehend all the unwritten literature (if such an expression be permissible) of the peasant — the tales and legends that constitute his History; the songs, verses, and ballads, that form his Music and his Poetry, the proverbs that embody his Philosophy, as well as all those observances, beliefs, and ideas which are more strictly included in the term Folk-lore.

 As might have been expected, in the case of a people of such strong imagination, the various Celtic peoples are, or have been, singularly wealthy in such popular literature.
 Very much has been lost for ever, and much more will be lost, unless some special efforts be speedily made to secure what remains, before those powerful influences, which are so rapidly deceltising these lands, shall have made it too late.
 Of what Cornwall possessed, while it was yet Celtic in language, we can now only surmise; and in Wales, the day for gathering a rich harvest has long since passed.
 In Ireland also, it is rapidly passing; and passing, alas! to a great extent, if not entirely, unimproved.
 No adequate effort, so far as we are aware, is being made to secure the immense mass of songs and tales, which are still sung and told by the winter fìreside in the cabins of Connemara.
 And very soon it will be too late there, too.
 Every year carries away some of the old people, whose sole literature has been of this class; and every year makes the newspaper, the great rival and foe of the story-teller, more and more common.
 Tn the Highlands of Scotland, Mr. Campbell has done good service by the collection of his *Popular Tales*.
 But it is Brittany that has been fortunate, beyond almost any other country in Europe.
 In the person of M. Luzel, it possesses a collector who may fairly be described as unrivaUed.
 Of what he has done, aud how he has doue it, our readers may form an opinion by glancing through the two volumes of his *Gwerziou Breiz-Izel*, his *Veillées Bretonnes*, and the pages of *Mélusine*.
 If he lives (and we devoutly hope that he will) to give to the world his complete collection of songs and tales, the popular literature of Brittany will be presented to the student with a completeness that shall leave little to be desired.

 As already observed, the time for gathering such a rich harvest in Wales has passed for ever: it had passed, indeed, long before students of language and ethnology had perceived the value of these treasures.
 To have secured the full wealth of song and tale, that once circulated in the Principality, measures should have been taken at least a hundred and fifty years ago, while this traditional lore still constituted the sole mental wealth of the peasant.
 Still, much remains to be gieaned in out-of-the-way corners; very much more than a casual observer would expect to fìnd.
 But, like ghost stories, these remains must be sought, and sought in a sympathetic spirit, ere they can be found.
-And we would urge those of our readers, who have the opportunity, to engage in the quest con amore, ere it is too late.
+And we would urge those of our readers, who have the opportunity, to engage in the quest *con amore*, ere it is too late.
 For another generation of elementary schools, newspapers, and cheap novels, with the change of language which these agencies are so rapidly effecting, will have swept away most of what yet remains.
 As deserving objects of the collector's pious care, might be specified:—

 1. Tales, legends, and traditions of all kinds.